Darby Bailey

-Darby Bailey is an American actress, Ph.D. candidate, Information Technologist, voice-over artist, musician, songwriter, writer/producer, and businesswoman.
+Darby Bailey is an American actress and voice-over artist.
 She is most known as the "Voice of Tellme" and the voice of Verizon and AT&T's 4-1-1 Directory Assistance.
 Her voice has been heard trillions of times by telephone callers in the U.S. since she first started voicing phone systems in 1999.

 Career

 While most known for being the 'Voice of Tellme' and Verizon and AT&T's 4-1-1, she is also the entry voice to various interactive voice response (IVR) systems for American Express, Fidelity Investments, United Parcel Service and inside Ford Sync enabled automobiles.
 She also voiced Utah's 511 Travel Line to coincide with the 2002 Winter Olympics.
 Her voice has been heard billions of times in the United States by callers using Tellme built systems.
-She is known for her winsome voice.
+She is known for her "winsome" voice as described by one journalist.